Best Ever Creamy Spinach & Artichoke Farfalle in Parmesan Sauce (35-Minute Comfort)

 Instructions

-1. Bring a large pot of salted water to a boil.
-Cook the farfalle pasta until just al dente, about 10-11 minutes.
-Reserve ½ cup of pasta water, then drain and set aside.
+1. Boil and cook the farfalle.
+Bring a large pot of salted water to a boil.
+Cook the farfalle until al dente (about 10–11 minutes).
+Reserve ½ cup pasta water, then drain and set aside.

-2. In a large skillet, melt the butter over medium heat.
-Add the minced garlic and sauté until fragrant, about 1 minute-avoid browning to keep garlic delicate and sweet.
+2. Build the base.
+In a large skillet, melt butter over medium heat.
+Add garlic and sauté for about 1 minute, just until fragrant (avoid browning).

-3. Sprinkle the flour over the melted butter and garlic, stirring constantly.
-Cook this roux for 2 minutes until lightly golden and bubbling, which will help thicken the sauce beautifully.
+3. Cook a roux.
+Sprinkle flour over the butter and garlic.
+Stir constantly for 2 minutes until lightly golden and bubbling.
+This step thickens the sauce without floury taste.

-5. Reduce heat to low and stir in the freshly grated Parmesan cheese.
-Stir until melted and silky.
-Season with salt and pepper to taste.
-If the sauce feels too thick, loosen by whisking in reserved pasta water little by little.
+5. Melt Parmesan over low heat.
+Lower heat to low.
+Stir in Parmesan and cook until melted and silky.
+Season with salt and black pepper.
+If sauce feels too thick, whisk in reserved pasta water a little at a time.

-6. Add the chopped spinach and artichoke hearts to the sauce.
-Cook for another 3-4 minutes, stirring occasionally, until the spinach wilts and the artichokes heat through but remain tender.
+6. Wilt spinach and warm artichokes.
+Add spinach and artichoke hearts.
+Cook 3–4 minutes, stirring occasionally, until spinach wilts and artichokes heat through while staying tender.

 Tips for Success